+- Anonymous contributions explanation for file

+- Reimbursements or prepaid expenses not itemized

+- Payment to a credit card company (other than statewide candidate)

+- Activity reported in wrong cover period

 - Not using correct codes:

 - TOA transfer of office account

 - DIS disposing of surplus funds

 - Improper post election use of funds

 - Failing to pay petition verification fees

 - Termination report reflects a balance or deficit

 - Contributions received after the deadline

-Late Filing of Reports
+Late Filing of Reports - F.S.

-- F.S.
 106.07(8)(a) governs that "Any candidate or political committee failing to file a report on the designated due date is subject to a fine as provided in paragraph (b) for each late day, and, in the case of a candidate, such fine shall be paid only from personal funds of the candidate.
-The fine shall be assessed by the filing officer and the moneys collected shall be deposited: - 1.
-In the General Revenue Fund, in the case of a candidate for state office or a political committee that registers with the Division of Elections; or - 2.
-In the general revenue fund of the political subdivision, in the case of a candidate for an office of a political subdivision or a political committee that registers with an officer of a political subdivision."
+The fine shall be assessed by the filing officer and the moneys collected shall be deposited: